 Osmosis: Definition, Types, Osmotic Pressure, Examples, & Facts

-Edited By Irshad Anwar | Updated on Aug 26, 2024 02:19 PM IST
+Edited By Irshad Anwar | Updated on Dec 02, 2024 04:10 PM IST

-What Is Osmosis?
+What is Osmosis?

 Osmosis is the flow of water molecules across a semipermeable membrane from an area of low solute concentration to an area of high solute concentration.
 Such processes and similar ones in biological systems support the maintenance of cellular turgor pressure, nutrient uptake, waste removal, and generally cellular activity and homeostasis.

-Basic Principles Of Osmosis
+Basic Principles of Osmosis

-Osmosis is doubtless one of the most basic concepts in biology, closely related to but distinct from diffusion since it deals with the movement of water across a semipermeable membrane.
+Osmosis is one of the most basic concepts in biology, closely related to but distinct from diffusion since it deals with the movement of water across a semipermeable membrane.

-Diffusion And Osmosis
+Diffusion and Osmosis

 • The flow of particles from an area of higher concentration to an area of lower concentration is described as diffusion.